Qazeer/InfoSec-Notes/Red_Team/OpSec_OperatingSystems.md

 # Statically sets the primary DNS server for the given interface to the loopback address.
 # The following error message may be returned with no incidence: "The configured DNS server is incorrect or does not exist".
-netsh interface ip set dns "Ethernet 0 | <INTERFACE>" static 127.0.0.1
+netsh interface ip set dns "<ETH_INTERNAL>" static 127.0.0.1

 # Creates a NRPT rule so that any domains that match "*.<DOMAIN>" will be resolved using the specified nameserver(s).
 # Example: Add-DnsClientNrptRule -Namespace "*.google.com" -NameServers "8.8.8.8"